vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.16.2 =
+* Fixed: Updating a subscription.
+Campaign period was not being serialized properly when calling `->set_period(...)`

+= 1.16.1 =
+* Fixed: Added a missing file that was not uploaded due to a mistake when committing files to SVN.

 = 1.16.0 =
 * Added: a `wc_vipps_recurring_after_payment_complete` action
 * Added: Implementation of period campaigns.
 It will now properly inform your customers of a campaigns length in the app.